Colour Psychology: How Colours Affect Consumer Behaviour

-Color psychology plays an important role in consumer behaviour and the branding process.
-It's not a new marketing notion; it's been used in retail to generate responses from customers and raise brand awareness for years.
+Colour psychology plays a key role in consumer behaviour and the branding process.
+Colour psychology is not an innovative marketing notion; it's been used in retail to generate responses from customers and raise brand awareness for years.
+Learn how to pick the right colour for your branding and website based on colour psychology.

 colours as a strategic tool in consumer marketing

-The American Psychologist Abraham Maslow wrote in 1943 his motivational theory ‘The Hierarchy of Needs’ in which humans are compared to an animal in need who is rarely completely satisfied except for a short period of time and once his wishes are fulfilled, he attends to another desire.
-In fact, his theory is extremely useful for marketing managers as they have insight into the motives of consumers to guarantee that their products reach the needs of their target market.
+American Psychologist Abraham Maslow wrote his motivational theory, ‘The Hierarchy of Needs,’ in 1943.
+In his theory, humans are compared to an animal in need who is rarely completely satisfied except for a short period.
+Once his wishes are fulfilled, he attends to another desire.
+In fact, his theory is extremely useful for marketing managers as they offer insight into the motives of consumers to ensure their products reach the needs of their target market.

 Scholarly and academic papers have demonstrated that colours affect customers.
-Scholars go from the selection of fresh vegetables to coffee drinking, to restaurant eating, gardening, books cover selection, clothes and so on.
+Scholars have discussed everything from the selection of fresh vegetables to coffee drinking to restaurant eating, gardening, book cover selection, and so on.
 Colours and their associations are everywhere.

 Many variables are partly controlled by the seller, such as price, quality, delivery time, promotions, and others.
-Those variables could become not personal.
-So, it is important that the sellers realise that their products are suited to the market goal based on personal factors.
+It is crucial for sellers to understand that aligning their products with the specific needs and preferences of their customers is essential for market suitability.

-One of the factors having a profound effect on consumer behaviour is the colour of the product which they intend to buy.
-In other words, colour commands a consumer’s perception of a product or service according to the emotion that they connect with that colour.
-Don’t we use this in our choice of colours for our cars?
-The bright iconic red of Ferrari, or the superb, brilliant yellow of Lamborghini, or the ultimate Wimbledon white of the Mustang.
-Uhmmm… perhaps colours have a role in consumers’ identity factors.
+One significant factor influencing consumer behaviour is the colour of the product they are considering purchasing.
+Don’t we use this in our choice of car colours?
+The bright iconic red of Ferrari, the superb, brilliant yellow of Lamborghini, or the ultimate Wimbledon white of the Mustang?
+Indeed, colours play a pivotal role in shaping consumer identity.

-Usually, what people perceive from colours is based on the relationships between that colour and its associated meaning.
+Typically, the interpretation of colours by individuals is influenced by the associations between a specific colour and its attributed significance.
 For instance, do you feel calm when surrounded by blue skies and green fields?
 Or frightened by a red signal?
 Colour psychology is, therefore, a determinant of human behaviour and is used by brands to induce different responses.

-By the way, there is a great article by Gregory Ciotti on The Psychology of Colour in Marketing and Branding, really worth reading.
-He goes through how colour affects our spending showing a beautiful guide on colour emotions that I reproduce below.
+I would recommend a highly insightful article by Gregory Ciotti on The Psychology of Colour in Marketing and Branding, which is really worth reading.
+He discusses how colour affects our spending with a beautiful guide on colour emotions that I reproduce below.

-Therefore, if you are planning an office redesign, advertising, or developing your brand, do not forget the wise use of colours, after all, according to research by Shortstack, 84.7% of consumers affirm that colour is a primary reason for them to buy a product and 93% look at visual appearance when they buy.
-Staggering numbers for us to just forget and buy the colours that are on sale!
+Therefore, if you are planning an office redesign, advertising, or developing your brand, do not forget the wise use of colours.
+According to Shortstack research , 84.7% of consumers affirm that colour is a primary reason for them to buy a product and 93% look at visual appearance when they buy.
+These are staggering numbers for us to just forget and buy the colours that are on sale!

 Consumers notice colour before words.
-So, if you are thinking of advertising, promotions or a brand-new branding development then remember that colours influence consumer feelings about your product or service and have the same power in generating sales as any well-written slogan.
+So, if you are thinking of advertising, promotions or a brand-new branding development then remember that colours influence consumer feelings about your product or service and have the same power to generate sales as any well-written slogan.

 • Colours change moods and attitudes – For example, do you want your customers to feel serene and clean?
 Then use blue.
 Do you need to emphasise clarity and purity?
 Well, choose blue and white.
-To summarise, the emotion the colour generates will be associated with the emotions the consumer feels toward your product and hopefully will be extended to a purchase experience.
+The emotion the colour generates will be associated with the emotions the consumer feels towards your product and hopefully will be extended to a purchase experience.

 • Colours show product characteristics to attract the target customer base.
 Does your product emphasise elegance, mystery, and power?
 Then use black.

-The primary colours are red, yellow, and blue and the secondary colours are orange, green and purple.
-With them we create warm and cool colours; tints, shades and tones and beautiful colour harmonies to set a mood, attract attention or make a statement.
+The primary colours are red, yellow, and blue, and the secondary colours are orange, green and purple.
+With them, we create warm and cool colours, tints, shades, tones and beautiful colour harmonies to set the mood, attract attention or make a statement.

 psychology of colours graphic